thanapatkit/bay-docker-workshop/README.md

 In this version:

-Stage 1 (Build): Uses the full JDK to build the Java application.
+Stage 1 (Build): Uses the full JDK to build the Java application. <br>
 Stage 2 (Runtime): Uses a lightweight JRE to run the application, resulting in a smaller image.

 # 5. Build and Run with the Optimized Dockerfile